matter-labs/zksync-web-era-docs/docs/dev/guide/custom-aa-tutorial.md

 import { HardhatRuntimeEnvironment } from "hardhat/types";
 import { Deployer } from "@matterlabs/hardhat-zksync-deploy";

-// An example of a deploy script that will deploy and call a simple contract. export default async function (hre: HardhatRuntimeEnvironment) {
+export default async function (hre: HardhatRuntimeEnvironment) {
     const wallet = new Wallet("<PRIVATE-KEY>");
     const deployer = new Deployer(hre, wallet);